mridul037/mridul037/README.md

 **Quote of the hour:**

-The real problem with throwaway code comes when it isn't thrown away.
+An evolving system increases its complexity unless work is done to reduce it.

-~ Joseph Yoder (computer scientist)
+~ Manny Lehman (computer scientist)
 <pre>

 </pre>